Mediation and Legal Services

 Immigrant and Refugee Community Organization (IRCO) IRCO assists refugees, immigrants, and multi-ethnic communities to develop self-sufficiency and cultural awareness while affirming and preserving each culture within an ever-changing environment.

 Metro Collaborative Group: member

 The Metro Collaborative Group is an association of all the community mediation programs in the Portland area.

 The PeaceWorker and PeaceVoice

-The department oversees practica and experiential learning for new peace writers at both PeaceVoice and The PeaceWorker (regional peace monthlies with a copy circulation of 20,000 and an expanded online presence).
+The department oversees practice and experiential learning for new peace writers at both PeaceVoice and The PeaceWorker (regional peace monthlies with a copy circulation of 20,000 and an expanded online presence).

 CR Activist listserv This list is for CR students, faculty and friends who wish to post and receive notices of civic engagement opportunities (a.k.a. activism) that have something to do with our program, our courses, our principles of inclusivity and nonviolence, or other issues that may be too controversial for our general program list.

 Students United for Nonviolence (SUN) SUN's mission is to unite PSU students and the Portland community in a common interest for peace and justice, promoting the awareness and practice of nonviolence through activities and events.